Steamed North African Leg of Lamb with Fruit Cous Cous

 2. Spice Rub: Mix all the ingredients together in a container.
 Rub the mixture into the lamb pressing it deep into the cuts.

-3. To Cook: Fill the bottom of a large steamer with water so it comes half wayto the top, cover it and bring to the boil. place greaseproof paper in the top half of a steamer and lace the corriander and mint leavs on it and sprinkle the apricots around herbs.
-Place the lamb in the steamer, cover it and leave for 60-90 minutes over a steady low simmer.
-The amount of time you cook it depends on how well you like it to cooked and the size of the leg.
-When the meat is ready remove it from the heat. in the top half of the steamer and place it on a chopping board, remove the apricots and replace the lid (to keep warm) and set aside while you prepare the cous cous.
+3. To Cook: Fill the bottom of a large steamer with water so it comes half wayto the top, cover it and bring to the boil.
+Place baking paper in the top half of a steamer,lay the corriander and mint leaves on it and scatter the apricots over the herbs.
+Place the lamb in the steamer, cover and leave for 60-90 minutes over a steady low simmer.
+The amount of time steamed depends on how you like your lamb cooked and the size of the leg.
+When the meat is ready remove it while still in the top half of the steamer and place on a chopping board.
+The lid should be left on to keep the lamb warm while you prepare the sauce and couscous.

 4. Sauce: Place the oil in a suacepan over a moderate to high heat.
 When it is hot add the onions and sweat them for 2 minutes, then add the garlic, ginger, and cumin powder and cook fo about 30 secons.
 Stir in the tomatoes, sugar, and cooking liquid and leave it to simmer for 10 minutes, until you have a thick sauce.

-5. Couscous: Place the cous cous in a large bowl and pour over 500ml of the boiling cooking liquid and cover the bowl with cling film and leave ti to steam for 10 minutes.
+5. Couscous: Place the cous cous in a large bowl and pour over 500ml of the boiling cooking liquid and cover the bowl with cling film and leave it to steam for 10 minutes.
 Test the couscous it should be tender but if not add a little more stock and recover.
-Rougly chop the apricots, sultanas, cashew nuts, sultanas, herbs and seasoning, toss the cous cous so that the ingredients are well distributed.
+Remove the dried apricots from the steamer and roughly chop.
+Add them to the couscous along with the sultanas, cashew nuts, herbs and seasoning.
+Mix the couscous so that the ingredients are well distributed.
 Set aside while you slice the lamb